How To Make Diner-Style Home Fries

-When heading out for breakfast or brunch, you've got a choice to make: Do you order something sweet, or opt for something savory?
-For me, it's a no-brainer — I go for the savory option every time.
-I’m in it purely for the home fries, and the only thing better than ordering this side at your favorite diner is making them at home, whether for a big brunch with friends or just for myself.
+When it comes to eating out for breakfast or brunch, for me, ordering is a no-brainer — I go for the savory option every time.
+I’m in it purely for the home fries.
+And the only thing better than ordering this side at my favorite diner is making them at home, whether for a big brunch with friends or just for myself.

 Steer clear of waxy potatoes like fingerlings, red, and new potatoes.
-While they work well in dishes where holding their shape is important (like potato salad), this variety isn't the best pick for home fries.
-Waxy potatoes don’t break down the way starchy potatoes do during cooking.
-Instead they keep a more firm texture, never quite achieving that soft, creamy texture that make home fries so satisfying and amazing.
+They don’t break down the way starchy potatoes do during cooking.
+Instead, they keep a more firm texture, never quite achieving that soft, creamy texture that make home fries so satisfying and amazing.

 There’s a three-step cooking process to make these home fries your reality.
 Trust me — it’s way less fussy than it sounds and will lead to the home fries of your dreams.